24anisha/copilot-evaluation-harness/README.md

 .
 ### Running the Pipeline

-To run the pipeline, install the required dependencies from pyproject.toml and
+To run the pipeline, install the required dependencies from the requirements.txt and